LudicMindStudio/RoadAheadTeamVault/Meetings/TRA Meeting Sept 30th 2025.md

 ---
 ### Next Sprint
 **Town Beginnings**
+- Part of the town map
+- More npc interactions
+- Player exploration
 ---
 ### Writing Team
 - Town building
 	- Be specific in connecting the npcs to the town
 	- Whos house is where? why?
+	- What building is where? why does the town have this building? who goes there?
-	- What types of things would they be doing throughout the day
+	- What types of things would the npcs be doing throughout the day?
 ---
 ### Art Team
+- Making larger maps
+	- What types of small details are going to be in dolphin bay?
+	- Defining the shape of the town
+	- The style of architecture that the buildings are made from?
+	- The style of clothing that the npcs wear?